 How to rip CDs:

 2. The next few steps depend on the CD ripping software that I downloaded.
 For my rip, I decided to use Windows Media Player.
-Now before I start ripping, I want to make sure the proper settings have been set in Windows Media Player.
-To access these options, I go to the “Tools” menu, than select “Options.”
+Before I start ripping, I want to make sure the proper settings have been set in Windows Media Player.
+To access these options, I go to the “Tools” menu, then select “Options.”
 I then select “mp3″ under “format.”
 I then set the audio quality to 192kbps.
 I am now ready to rip!

-3. Simply insert the CD, and a menu should pop up asking you what you want to do.
-Just click on “rip the CD using Windows Media Player” and your on your way!
+3. insert the CD, and a menu should pop up, asking you what you want to do.
+Just click on “rip the CD using Windows Media Player,” and you’re on your way!